 Because of rising health care trends in the State's Medicare Advantage population and changes in federal reimbursements to Medicare Advantage plans, the State currently expects significant increases in Medicare Advantage rates for calendar years 2025 and 2026.
-Rates will be finalized in the fall.
 Increased rates will result in a significant increase in projected Net OPEB liability from the liability presented in the 2024 SERS OPEB GASB 74 Report (as defined and discussed below).